bperez40/Automatic-Power-Box-Tester/README.md

 This is also how you can figure out an Arduino's FQBN.

+2. Arduino Using VSCode Extension
+Install the Arduino extension.
+This can be natively installed with the extensions.
+More information here: https://github.com/microsoft/vscode-arduino.

+Before compiling for the first time, run the setup.bat script in the util folder.
+To run the script, either double click on setup.bat, or in a terminal move to the directory where setup.bat is located and enter ".\setup.bat"

+To compile and upload, select your target board type, the programmer and the communication port.
+In the command palette, type "Arduino: Upload" and press enter.

+3. Using Arduino IDE
+I haven't set this up on Arduino IDE, but I imagine this is what people are more familar with when using any Arduino platform.
+If you do this, you'll have to manually add the libraries using the GUI and set up the board type and COM port similar to option 2.
+If that's done correctly, all you have to do is press the run button and it should work fine.

+### Changing the lock screen password (important, but optional)
+I recognize that this is incredibly insecure, but it's highly unlikely anyone who would abuse this would come looking here to do so.

+To change the lockscreen password, navigate to PBTGraphics.cpp and change the line with...

+int actual_passcode[4] = {#, #, #, #}; /*!!
+SET PASSCODE HERE !!*/

+...by setting the # to whatever you want it to be, in the order you want them to be entered.
+Then build and upload the project to the arduino.

-# Running Python Scripts
+### Running Python Scripts (optional)
-This part assumes you're running Windows.

-If you don't already have it installed, install Python.
+If you don't already have it installed, install from their website: https://www.python.org/

-Once Python is installed, open a terminal in VSCode.
+Once Python is installed, open a terminal.

-In the workspace folder, run python -m venv .venv .venv is gitignored by default, but if you want to name it something else, change the gitignore to reflect whatever you call it.
+In the repository's root folder, run python -m venv .venv .venv is gitignored by default, but if you want to name it something else, change the gitignore to reflect whatever you call it.

 VSCode should give a prompt that it has detected a new virtual environment.
 Confirm the prompt.